Myofascial Pain Integrated Self-care Treatment

 - Lifestyle: having good sleep routines, diet, and stress reduced skills following an injury.

 We find that for most injuries, active recovery is better.
 By letting the person’s pain be their guide, they can carefully move as much as their bodies allow.
+This is helpful to avoid a persistent pain disorder.

 During the workday, Olivia sets alarms on her computer to avoid sitting too long and to relieve stress.
 When the alarm goes off, Olivia pauses to check her posture and think positive thoughts.
 She may also walk to the farthest water fountain to get more water, or do some of the strengthening and stretching exercises for her shoulder and neck that she learned through the self-care program.
 It is best to do these exercises throughout the day whenever feeling uncomfortable.